[Academy Staff]John Walko, Ph.D., Director

 Dr. Walko is the director for the Academy for Character Education.
 He is a graduate of Colgate University and holds advanced degrees from the School of Public Affairs and School of Education at the University in Albany.
 Dr. Walko has for many years been an advocate for Character Education.
 He participated in the national Character Education Summits held on Capitol Hill and at the White House in the late 1990's.
 He has trained as a presenter with "Character Counts," "Character First" and "Building Development Assets in School Communities."
 Dr. Walko has taught at the college and high school level.
 He spent more than 30 years teaching in the East Greenbush School District system and served as chair of the East Greenbush District's Character Education Committee.
 Following his retirement, he expanded his interest in character education by founding the Character Development and Ethical Leadership Institute.
 He was named Director of the Academy for Character Education in January 2000.
 He has made presentations at workshops and conferences sponsored by schools, parent groups, community, national and international organizations.

-[Academy Staff]Mel Horowitz, Associate Director/Development Coordinator
+[Academy Staff]Mel Horowitz, Leadership Board/Development Coordinator

 Mel Horowitz is the associate director of the Academy for Character Education.
 He holds a B.A., and M.A. from the University at Albany.
 He is a retired teacher having served over 30 years in the Catskill and Schodack school districts.
 He has served as past president of the U.S.-China People's Friendship Association and the Rotary Club of Menands.
 He serves on the board of directors for the Capital District Council for the Social Studies.
 Also he is the recipient of the Neiderberger Award given to the Outstanding Social Studies educator in the Capital District.
 Mel has published articles on Social Studies, cooperative learning methodology and U.S. Chinese Relations.